A nutritious and varied diet plays a massive role in the life of a leopard gecko.

 How Much to Feed Your Leopard Gecko

-There are two schools of thought when it comes to how much to feed your leopard gecko.
+There are two schools of thought regarding how much to feed your leopard gecko.

 Some leopard gecko owners go by the rule of 2 insects for every inch of body length.

-Other leopard gecko keepers simply place several insects in the enclosure and allow their leo to eat as much as they want within 15 minutes.
+Other leopard gecko keepers place several insects in the enclosure and allow their leopard gecko to eat as much as they want within 15 minutes.